aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/elasticsearch-sink.md

 the source data is in Avro format.
 If omitted the messages will be read as binary format.

-When using Avro as source data format, you need to set following parameters
+When using Avro as source data format, set following
+parameters:

 -   `value.converter.schema.registry.url`: pointing to the Aiven for Apache Kafka schema registry URL in the form of